El Cedral and Cozumel’s Eastern Coast

 To most visitors, Cozumel feels small.
-Its true size is obscured by the fact that almost all the sights and services are concentrated in and around San Miguel.
-But once you take the time to venture out of the city, Cozumel reveals itself to be a surprisingly large island.
+Its true size is obscured by the fact that almost all the sights and services are concentrated around San Miguel.
+But once you take the time to venture out of the city, the island reveals itself to be surprisingly large.
 The vast majority is uninhabited, and much of it is protected from further development by law.

-Although ocean-front San Miguel has become the island’s biggest settlement, it’s not the only one, nor was it the first.
-We drove inland to visit El Cedral, where Cozumel’s original inhabitants set up shop.
-Save a beautiful old church and a statue featuring a couple dancing around with a pig’s head on a platter, there’s not much there today, but it’s a relaxed place with a very local vibe, and a nice reminder that Cozumel isn’t all cruise ships and scuba divers.
+Although ocean-front San Miguel has become the island’s biggest town, it’s not the only one, nor was it the first.
+We drove inland to visit El Cedral, where Cozumel’s original inhabitants settled down.
+Save a beautiful old church and a statue of a traditional dance which somehow involves a pig’s head on a platter, there’s not much there today, but it provides a nice reminder that Cozumel isn’t all cruise ships and scuba divers.

-We ended our day on the eastern coast at a beach bar named Coconuts: set atop a beautiful cliff overlooking the sea, this is the kind of place where the music is loud, the customers are foreign, and the atmosphere is drunk.
+We ended our day on the eastern coast at a bar named Coconuts.
+Set atop a cliff overlooking the sea, this is the kind of place where the music is loud, the customers are foreign, and the atmosphere is drunk.
 Or the music is foreign, the atmosphere is loud and the customers are drunk.
 Idont’membrph.
 We had a blast here.
-As beach bars go, Coconuts is a great one.
-Maybe we were just ready for some fun.
+Maybe after all the sight-seeing, we were ready for some fun.
 Maybe it was the crocodile they keep in a cage.
 Maybe it was the games.

-When I came in, I saw a guy trying to swing a ring dangling from a string onto a bull’s horn.
-“I’ve been playing this game for years”, he said.
+When we entered, I saw a guy trying to swing a ring dangling from a string onto a bull’s horn.
+“I’ve been playing this game all night”, he said.
 “It’s impossible.”
 I took the ring from him and said, “Watch, I’ll hit it on my first try”.
-And then, I actually did!
-(Amazing in itself, because I’m terrible at games like this.)
-The bar gave me a free tequila shot, and when I turned to celebrate with my new friend… he was gone.
-I scoured the restaurant, and even asked the bartender, but the guy had vanished without a trace.
+And I actually did!
+(Amazing in itself, since I’m terrible at games like this.)
+The bartender applauded and gave me a free tequila shot, and when I turned to celebrate with my new friend… he was gone.
+I scoured the restaurant, but the guy had vanished without a trace.

-Somehow, the mystery fit perfectly with the boisterous spirit we had fallen into.
-By the end of the night, I’d done a couple shots, drank more than a couple beers, eaten a few delicious tacos, and had a long conversation with a heavy metal singer in perfect Spanish (at least, it sounded perfect to my inebriated ears).
-A great evening out on a side of the island most people don’t get to see.
+Within five minutes of entering the bar, I’d won a game of skill, drank tequila, made a friend and just as quickly lost him; it was an accurate preview of what would evolve into very boisterous night.
+By the time we took our leave, I’d done a couple more shots, drank more than a handful of beers, eaten a plate of delicious tacos, and had a long conversation with a death metal singer in perfect Spanish (at least, it sounded perfect to my inebriated ears).
+A fun evening out on a side of the island most people don’t get to see.

 -Best Way To Get Around Cozumel: Rent a Jeep!